terrymorse58/round-tofixed/README.md

 &nbsp; &nbsp; &nbsp; (number) - The number to round off

 `digits`<br>
- &nbsp; &nbsp; &nbsp; (number) - the number of digits after decimal point<br>
+ &nbsp; &nbsp; &nbsp; (positive integer) **[optional]**- the number of digits after decimal point<br>
- &nbsp; &nbsp; &nbsp; (optional, defaults to zero)
+ &nbsp; &nbsp; &nbsp; Defaults to zero.

 #### Return Value
-(number) - The value of `x` rounded to `digits` decimal places
+(number) - The value of `num` rounded to `digits` decimal places.
+Returns `NaN` on invalid inputs.

+---
 #### Technical Details
-**roundtoFixed** avoids the problems of commonly used rounding methods, all of which produce incorrect results in certain cases.
+**round-tofixed** avoids the problems of commonly used rounding methods, all of which produce incorrect results in certain cases.

-The most popular method for rounding a decimal number is:
+The most commonly used method for rounding a decimal number is **Number.toFixed**:
  ````js
  Number.toFixed(digits)
 ````
-However, when a number ends in 5, it rounds in the wrong direction about 45% of the time.
+However, when a number ends in 5, it sometimes rounds in the wrong direction.

-Another popular method is **Multiply-and-divide**:
+Another popular method is **multiply-then-divide**:

 ````js
 Math.round( x * (10 ** digits) ) / (10 ** digits);
 ````
-While more accurate than using *Number.toFixed()*, it rounds numbers ending in 5 incorrectly about 6% of the time.
+While more accurate than using *Number.toFixed()*, it still rounds numbers ending in 5 incorrectly.

-A more accurate method is **Exponent add-and-subtract**:
+A more accurate method is **exponent add-and-subtract**:

 ````js
 Math.round( x + 'e' + digits ) + 'e-' + digits;
 ````
-*Exponent add-and-subtract* rounds numbers ending in 5 incorrectly only about 0.47% of the time.
-But it fails completely for numbers smaller than 1e-6, with a `NaN` result.
+*Exponent add-and-subtract* rounds numbers correctly.
+But it has a fatal flaw—for input values smaller than 1e-6, it returns `NaN`.

-**roundToFixed** uses a method similar to Exponent add-and-subtract method, but it avoids the `NaN` result, rounding correctly for all values.
+**round-tofixed** uses the *exponent add-and-subtract* method, but it avoids the `NaN` result, rounding correctly for all values.

+---
+#### Limitations

+Because JavaScript numbers have about 16 digits of precision, **round-tofixed** produces inaccurate results with precision requests above 15.

 ---
 ## License

 MIT license.